 For example, if your average billed amount is $30, and you have a total of 1000 customers, your MRR would be $30,000.
 Doesn’t get much simpler than that!

 MRR is one of the primary stats that investors look into when deciding on whether or not they want to invest in a SaaS company.
-An MRR that is on a growth trend is a clear sign of a SaaS company with a sound strategy and a vision of success.
+An MRR that is on a growth trend is a clear sign of a SaaS company with a sound strategy, and is one of the most essential SaaS metrics to track success.

 When we’re talking about any subscription-based company, churn is the number one killer.
 If you were to only track one SaaS marketing metric (not a good idea, by the way), churn is the one you need to be tracking.
 It’s a surefire way to tell if your SaaS company is sinking or swimming.